intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 ### 2.2.1 Install Conda
-Install Conda following the instructions corresponding to your OS.
+Follow the instructions corresponding to your OS to install conda.

 #### 2.2.1.1 Linux